rockancun/laravel_workflower/README.md

 The class Process does the magic and we focus in this.

-This class needs three class for work.
+This class needs three class to work.

 1. A **WorkItemContextInterface** implementation (**PullRequestWorkflow**).
 This class has the workflow bpmn file name saved in the storage/app/process path.
 2. A **Bpmn2WorkflowRepository** implementation (**WorkflowRepository**).
 The phpmentors-jp/workflower has an implementation but is useless for laravel projects.